 - Wrap it — If you want to eat cooked ham left over in the coming days, let it cool down, wrap it tightly, and store it in the fridge.
 You can wrap it in a ham bag or a damp tea towel so it doesn’t dry out.

 - Store in the freezer — If you want to use ham later on, put it in the freezer.
-Freeze separate portions of the pre-cooked ham so you don’t have to thaw the whole piece at once.
+Freeze separate portions of the pre-cooked ham so you don’t have to thaw the whole piece simultaneously.
 Store ham in an airtight container so the cold air doesn’t touch the meat.
 This prevents freezer burn.
 If you have unopened country-style hams, always freeze them in the original packaging.

-When you want to thaw ham, move it from the freezer to the fridge.
 Put the ham in a bowl or a tray to catch drips, and leave it overnight.
 Never let ham thaw overnight at room temperature, or it’ll develop bacteria.

 Also Read: How Long Does Steak Last in the Fridge?